The Relation Between Integration and Differentiation

 and, since x ≤ z ≤ x + h, we find that f(z) → f(x) as h → 0 through positive values.
 A similar argument is valid if h → 0 through negative values.
 Therefore, A'(x) exists and is equal to f (x).

-This argument assumes that the funlction f is continuous in some neighborhood of the point x.
+This argument assumes that the function f is continuous in some neighbourhood of the point x.
 However, the hypothesis of the theorem refers only to continuity off at a single point x.
 Therefore, we use a different method to prove the theorem under this weaker hypothesis.